-This will seem like an odd question to those in the software and hardware technology business who actually value marketing!
+This will seem like an odd question to those in the software and hardware technology business who actually value via product marketing!
 I happen to fit into that category myself, of course.
-If you’re of this viewpoint, it’s tempting to answer this question with the obvious “as much as possible!”
-But in more than a few cases that’s not realistic or even wasteful.
-Many folks in our business
+If you’re of this viewpoint, it’s tempting to answer this question with the obvious “as much as possible”!
+But in some cases that’s not realistic or even wasteful.
+Many folks in our business:

 1) don’t value marketing highly

-2) are without unlimited funds to fund marketing
+2) are without unlimited funds to fund product marketing

-The most important of these scenarios is 2), because most companies don’t have enough money to spend the theoretical maximum on marketing that they might if their resources are unlimited.
-This makes planning and tradeoffs with other aspects of the business critical.
+The most important of these scenarios is 2), because most companies don’t have enough money to spend the theoretical optimal maximum amount on marketing that they might if their resources are unlimited.
+This makes planning and trade-offs with other aspects of the business critical.

 One of the first things to look at, especially in the startup phase, is how much do you resemble your customer?
 Everyone likes to think they understand their target prospects, but in my opinion only two types of folks have the best chance of understanding the prospective customer well:

-2) Professional Product (Marketing) Managers with formal/significant on-the-job training to understand, segment and size markets – and act as the “voice of the customer”.
+2) Professional Product Marketing or Product Managers with formal/significant on-the-job training to understand, segment and size markets – and act as the “voice of the customer”.

 So unless you really ARE the customer that you’re trying to sell to, proceed without professional, market-focused product management at your own peril.
 It really doesn’t matter whether we’re talking software, hardware or semiconductors, mobile software or SaaS.
 But an added caveat is that the more B2C your business is, the more complex and fragmented your target market likely is, as well as the corresponded product planning task.
 Since every software and hardware technology company executive is also a consumer, it’s easy to have a dangerous level of confidence in your own market knowledge.

 The smaller the market segment you’re focused on, the more homogeneous your market likely is (or you’ve picked a very bad market to target!).
 Conversely the larger a market is, the more likely that it’s complex and fragmented.
-You’ll often see small software companies be very successful without any professional marketing at all, in a tight market segment where the founder came from the market segment as a user.
-This is true of both the upfront product planning role (with the founder as de facto product manager) and the downstream demand-creation aspect–little demand creation is needed because in a tightly-defined market the prospects are usually very easy to identify and sell to directly.
+You’ll often see small software companies be very successful without any professional marketing at all, because they are in a tight market segment where the founder came from as a user.
+This is true of both the upfront product planning role (with the founder as de facto product manager) and the downstream demand-creation product marketing.
+Little demand creation is needed because in a tightly-defined market the prospects are often very easy to identify and sell to directly.

 High (or low) product price point

 But let’s assume for a second it DOES make sense to go as fast as possible.
-Then ratcheting up your marketing demand creation activities is one of the best ways that a company can quickly adjust that growth needle.
-While it might take quite a bit of time to hire new programmers or engineers (or even marketing personnel) it is generally quite possible to quickly (and in some cases instantly) increase your marketing spend.
-For this reason, demand creation marketing can be used not only as a long run tool to lift growth, but also as a “fine-tuning” tool to adjust your short term growth rate.
-Examples of when this might be important is a public technology company which needs to make its quarterly numbers, or an early stage software or hardware company that’s in a race with competitors to grab early market share.
+Then ratcheting up your product marketing demand creation activities is one of the best ways that a company can quickly adjust that growth needle.
+While it might take quite a bit of time to hire new programmers or engineers (or even sales reps) it is generally quite possible to quickly (and in some cases almost instantly) increase your marketing spend.
+For this reason, demand creation product marketing can be used not only as a long run tool to lift growth, but also as a “fine-tuning” tool to adjust your short term growth rate.
+Examples of when this might be important is a public technology company which needs to make its quarterly numbers, or an early stage software or hardware company that’s in a race with competitors to grab early market share or hit a milestone for a funding round.
 Once again, this section has focused on the demand creation side of marketing.
 The product planning side is also VERY important to growth rate; in the long run it’s probably even more important than demand creation.
 But the ability to effect the growth rate through product planning is analogous to turning an aircraft carrier, vs. demand creation marketing’s ability to adjust quickly and impact growth — which you might compare to a nimble motor boat.

 Exit goals and time horizon